Teaching math to children with learning difficulties

 Accessibilty & Pedagogy Guidelines

-Once we had a good grasp of what was in the market, including what we wanted to emulate and avoid in our app, I structured our vision on a set of Accessibility Guidelines and Pedagogy Standards, by combining our findings from the SWOT Analysis and our own secondary research.
+Once we had a clear understanding of the market, identifying what to emulate and what to avoid, I structured our vision around a set of Accessibility Guidelines and Pedagogy Standards.
+These were informed by our SWOT analysis, secondary research, and the valuable insights of designers on our team who were also experienced school teachers turned UX designers.
 The Accessibility Guidelines and Pedagogy Standards are:

 • Colour